 This Martin is a Blues players Dream.
 It’s a real performer that doesn’t rely on fancy trim or embellishments, it simply lets the tones do the talking.
 It’s an all solid wood, US made Martin, and it could be yours with change to spare.

 The Martin 00–15M Was the smallest guitar in this roundup by quite some margin.
-But what it locked in size, it did make up for in character.
-As you can probably guess bites name it had 00 body style, which is similar in size to a concert guitar.
+What it locked in size, it did make up for in character.
+As you can probably guess by its name, it had 00 body style, similar in size to a concert guitar.

-We found the neck to be comfortable, and this was no surprise given that it had the same modified low oval profile as our Editor’s choice, the Martin D-16E.
-Rosewood was in use for the fretboard, and while it didn’t have binding or any aesthetic flourishes to speak of, the edges were exceptionally comfortable with good economics, and it also helped that the fretwork was immaculate.
+We found the neck to be comfortable, and this was no surprise given it had the same modified low-oval profile as our Editor’s Choice, the Martin D-16E.
+Rosewood was used for the fretboard, and while it didn’t have binding or any aesthetic flourishes to speak of, the edges were exceptionally comfortable with good economics.
+It also helped that the fretwork was immaculate.